11 Expert-Backed Strategies to Become an Exceptional Manager

 5. Be Respectful & Don’t Get Too Close

-It can be tempting when you land your first team leader role to let the power go to your head and start to show dominance or authority over your new team members or “show them who the boss is.”
+When you land your first team leader role, it can be tempting to let the power go to your head and start to show dominance or authority over your new team members or “show them who the boss is.”

-To outwardly try to demean or belittle people in a professional environment is deeply disrespectful.
+Outwardly demeaning or belittling people in a professional environment is deeply disrespectful.
 Not only that, but other people outside of your team will begin to detest you.
-No one likes a bully, and everyone dislikes someone who preys on the week.
+No one likes a bully, and everyone dislikes someone who preys on the weak.

 On the opposite side of the spectrum, you do not want to get too close.
-A manager who tries to be the best friend of every member of the team is simply trying too hard and will, as a result, lose the respect of the team.
+A manager who tries to be the best friend of every team member is simply trying too hard and will, as a result, lose the team’s respect.

 Keep your team relationships professional at all times